PSU-CS-Tutor/LeetViking/README.md

 ### Source control: Github organization

-### Frontend: React / Angular (I recommand React more.
+### Frontend: React (I recommand React more.
 Why?
 It's the most popular framework atm, and it can also build Android & ios Apps)

-### Backend: Spring / JavaScript
+### Backend: JavaScript

 ### Database: Any